 In a perfect world, your device would remain in pristine condition.
 In reality, day-to-day life can take a big toll on our devices, both internally and externally.
 It is important to recognize the signs of a compromised device.

 A few obvious warning symptoms are noticeable decreases in device power and performance, frequent freezing, unresponsiveness, or random application crashing.
 If your device’s security is jeopardized, you may also begin receiving strange phone calls, experiencing system or hard-drive crashes, noticing unusual activity on any accounts linked to the device, or continued running of applications despite efforts to close them.
-Always go through official sources, here is where I purchased microsoft office.
+Always go through official sources.
 I have had no issues and the troubleshooting service has always been top notch.

 If you install an app and the device performance decreases, it is possible that malware, viruses, or ransomware has installed itself with the app.
 If you uninstall the app and your device begins working properly again, this means that the app is contaminated with malware and you should avoid downloading in the future.
 If you think your device has been compromised, try turning on “safe mode.”
 Each make of smartphone has a different process for turning on safe mode, so run a quick Internet search to confirm the process for your device.
 If it operates noticeably smoother in safe mode, you know there is something wrong and should bring your device to a repair provider like uBreakiFix for professional support.